telerik/reporting-docs/knowledge-base/customize-column-chart-bar-borders.md

  ---
 title: Setting Borders on Column Chart Bars
-description: Learn how to customize the borders of bar elements within a column chart in Telerik Reporting.
+description: "Learn how to customize the borders of bar elements within a column chart in Telerik Reporting."
 type: how-to
 page_title: How to Customize Column Chart Bar Borders
 slug: customize-column-chart-bar-borders